aatbip/vending-machine-server/README.md

 ```

 `copy-files.js` file in the root directory has required scripts to copy the state files in the `dist` directory at the build time.

+## How to run test?

+Test cases are written for methods under `core.service.ts` file in the `core.service.spec.ts` file.
+To run the test cases in watch mode, use `yarn run test:watch` command.